 Employees should be aware of and understand all the capabilities of the tracking app, including time-clocking, mileage tracking, driving routes, and so on.
 Each and every one of those functions should be explicitly disclosed to diminish the employees’ expectation of privacy while on a job for the company.

 There are a number of states that limit the legal use of GPS tracking devices.
 For example, the California Penal Code Section 637.7 limits the installation of a GPS tracking device that determines the location or movement of a person.
 Minnesota’s statute prohibits the use of a mobile tracking device without a court order.
-Similar laws involving GPS tracking use case can be seen in Tennessee and Texas Penal Code.
+Similar laws involving GPS tracking use cases can be seen in Tennessee and Texas Penal Code.

 Though there are laws stipulating how employees can be legally tracked by employers, it is still a better option to walk them through the actual circumstances under which they will be tracked.